siggimoo/fngo/README.md

 - `Flatten` -- Collapses a slice-of-slices into a simple slice (e.g. `[[1,2,3],[4,5,6]]` becomes `[1,2,3,4,5,6]`)
 - `Map` -- Converts values into something new according to a rule

+A parallelized version of Map also exists but does not guarantee the sequence of values is maintained.

 ## Example

 In this demonstration a series of names (`SliceSource`) are reduced to only those containing the letter A (`Filter`).
 The remaining values are converted to their corresponding lengths (`Map`), and the resulting sequence of numbers is printed to standard-out (`Sink`).